-UPDATE: One of twin brothers accused of killing man sentenced to prison
+UPDATE: Second of twin brothers accused of killing man in 2021 sentenced to prison

 UPDATE: On Wednesday, Ronald Brown was sentenced to 20 years in prison, plus five years of post release supervision.
 He pled guilty to manslaughter for the 2021 killing, beating, stabbing, and shooting a man to death in Rochester.